 Welcome to the Standard Platform League’s (SPL) Getting Started page.
 The purpose of this page is to help prospective teams to participate in the league and contribute to the scientific goals of the RoboCup Federation.
 Each year, the RoboCup Federation hosts a worldwide competition and conference.
-For example, in 2022 RoboCup is being held in Bangkok, Thailand.
+For example, in 2023 RoboCup is being held in Bordeaux, France.
 Regional RoboCup Opens take place annually in various locations around the world and are excellent opportunities to prepare for the worldwide RoboCup competition.

 Motivation and Objectives